akshatthakar/EML20_session06_assignment-/README.md

 Model - vit_base_patch32_224 was used for training with hardware - 4 x g4dn.xlarge nodes and trainer as - FSDP
 Max Epochs reached - 39

-NVidia-smi dumps for 4 nodes available in folder-
+NVidia-smi dumps for 4 nodes available in github repo folder-

 nvidia-smi